Skip to content

 What African Secret Societies Actually Did

-The most extensively documented examples come from West Africa, where the Poro (men’s) and Sande (women’s) societies have operated across Sierra Leone, Liberia, Guinea, and Côte d’Ivoire for at least four centuries.
+The most extensively documented examples come from West Africa.
+The Poro (men’s) and Sande (women’s) societies have operated across Sierra Leone, Liberia, Guinea, and Côte d’Ivoire for at least four centuries.
 The Poro was not merely a coming-of-age ritual, though initiation was its most visible function.
 It was a comprehensive system of government.
 Poro leaders made binding community rulings on land disputes and political succession.
 The society controlled the timing of harvests and regulated passage along trade routes.
 It ran its own schools for boys, overseeing their education in everything from agriculture to governance to spiritual responsibility.
 Membership was mandatory for any man who wished to hold authority — a requirement that, among the Mende of Sierra Leone, persists to this day.

 The Sande society performed parallel functions for women, preparing girls for adulthood through seclusion, instruction, and ritual.
 But Sande was more than a mirror of Poro.
 It championed women’s social and political interests, and its masquerade — the Sowei mask — is one of the only African wooden face masks created, owned, and worn exclusively by women.
 The Sande continues to flourish even in urban and Muslim settings because, unlike Poro, its power does not directly compete with state or religious authorities.